sadekcric/assignment-8-book-review/README.md

 ## Contributing

-Book Blaze is an open-source project, and contributions are welcome!
+Book Vibe is an open-source project, and contributions are welcome!
 If you'd like to contribute, please refer to our [Contribution Guidelines](CONTRIBUTING.md) for more information.

 ## License